How to ensure you comply with food & beverage hygiene regulations

 Your plant's physical facilities, such as its buildings and fixtures, must be maintained in a sanitary condition and kept in repair.
 To do this, you should:

 - Only store toxic materials that are necessary for use in the plant - such as those used for cleaning, pest control, equipment maintenance, lab testing procedures and plant operations.
 Disposal of these containers must be formally documented.

 - Provide proper training to workers on how to use sanitising agents.

 - Sanitise and clean portable equipment such as fans and ladders before use.

 - Regularly clean and sanitise food contact surfaces with food grade chemicals so that food is not contaminated.

-Do not be afraid to ask for advice from the experts on which chemicals you should be using.
-After all, it is better to be safe than sorry!
+Don't be afraid to ask for advice from the experts on which chemicals you should be using.
+After all, it's far better to be safe than sorry!